sam29061994/Natours/README.md

 Runs the app in the production mode.

 ### `npm run debug`
-Runs the app in the debug mode
+Runs the app in the debug mode using node debugger.